 I started Tales Told Out of School during the time that I was a department chair (2009-2014) to provide insight, lessons learned the hard way, and other support and advocacy for “middle management” faculty administrators like department chairs, school and program directors, and deans.

 With over ten years of administrative experience, I offer workshops and professional development services designed to promote collaboration and #academickindness in higher ed work environments.
 I have recently worked with colleagues at Hofstra University, the University of Missouri at St. Louis, and Carthage College.
-I was also a facilitator at the American Historical Association’s Workshop for Department Chairs.
+I have also been a facilitator at the American Historical Association’s Workshop for Department Chairs.

 Contact me at talestoldoutofschool ~ at ~ gmail ~ dot ~ com if you’d like to talk about my consulting services or you’re interested in having me visit your campus.
 There’s also more information about this available if you click on the “Traveling Tales” link above or here.

 Though my focus here is on the role of higher ed administrators, in the other part of my scholarly life I write about nuns and convents in early modern Spain and England.
 My teaching portfolio includes courses on the history of Bubonic plague, golden-age Spain, and early modern women.

 I hold an endowed chair in the humanities and engage in humanities advocacy as well.

 Tales Told Out of School is also on Facebook!